 In 2007, it was decided that SAP was to be used as the new ERP system on site at Bad Salzuflen and this was installed a year later.
-Coko also became an investor in a MoldFlow simulation software.
+Coko also invested in the MoldFlow simulation software.

-In the same year, a showroom was built at the Bad Salzuflen site which is where the sales department also set up its offices.
-Here the diverse product range can be admired by clients and other visitors alike.
+The same year, a showroom was built at the Bad Salzuflen site where the sales department also set up its offices.
+Here the diverse product range can be viewed by clients and other guests alike.

-In keeping with ongoing globalisation and in order to directly supply our largest client, Bosch & Siemens Hausgeräte, which already owns plants in Turkey, in 2010, management decided to open a new facility in Turkey which began to carry out the painting and finishing work just one year later.
+In keeping with ongoing globalisation and in order to directly supply our largest client, Bosch & Siemens Hausgeräte, which already owns plants in Turkey, in 2010 the management decided to open a new facility in Turkey which began to carry out the painting and finishing work just one year later.

 Shortly before the end of 2010, with production sites in Bad Salzuflen, Lodz (Poland) and Cerkesköy (Turkey), Coko exceeded the 100 million euro threshold.

 The market in Poland has seen enormous growth in recent years.
-This is one of the reasons why, in 2011, Coko’s management realised that it needed to build an additional production site in Poland as the current site in Lodz had reached its maximum capacity.
+This is one of the reasons why, in 2011, Coko’s management realised that was essential to build an additional production site in Poland as the current site in Lodz had reached its maximum capacity.